 The Max control range is crucial for use in some scenarios, it depends on the transmission system a drone uses.
 The Mavic Air 2 packs the latest Ocusync 2.0 that supports 6.2 miles (10 km), Mavic Pro also packs Ocusync and the Max distance is 4.3 miles (7 km).
 They both support a 1080p live view.

 Obstacle Avoidance is one of the features that a high-end drone should have.
-The Mavic Pro is only equipped with forward and downward sensors while the Mavic Air 2 comes with forward, backward and downward sensors.
+The Mavic Pro is only equipped with front and downward sensors while the Mavic Air 2 comes with front, back and downward sensors.
 More sensors mean more robust obstacle sensing.

 Intelligent Flight Modes

 When it comes to Intelligent Flight Modes, the Mavic Air 2 performs much better than the Mavic Pro.
 It not only has everything Mavic Pro has but also features the latest and greatest ones including FocusTrack, Spotlight 2.0, QuickShots, SmartPhoto, and more。 FocusTrack includes ActiveTrack 3.0, APAS 3.0, POI 3.0The Mavic Pro features fewer modes and doesn’t work as good as those on the Mavic Air 2.